j-chou/SVDquartets/README.md

 # SVDquartets Experiments
-This repository contains all scripts used in our paper,
+Contains all scripts used in our paper,
 A Comparative Study of SVDquartets and Other Coalescent-Based Species Tree Estimation Methods by Jed Chou, Ashu Gupta, Shashank Yaduvanshi, Ruth Davidson, Mike Nute, Siavash Mirarab, and Tandy Warnow.

-##Simulated Datasets
+## Simulated Datasets
 Links to the simulated datasets and species tree estimation methods used in this study can all be found at goo.gl/EgkWRk

-##Scripts for Processing Simulated Datasets
+## Scripts for Processing Simulated Datasets
 Scripts to relabel PHYLIP alignments (i.e., to convert taxa names to integers via a user-specified dictionary taxa_dict.txt), sample sites from PHYLIP alignments, and combine shortened alignments into a NEXUS file are in the folder src-pipeline.

-##Scripts for Running Species Tree Estimation Methods on the Simulated Datasets
+## Scripts for Running Species Tree Estimation Methods on the Simulated Datasets

 The files in each "pipeline-" folder are a combination of shell scripts and qsub scripts for the UIUC campus cluster.